 - UNU-INWEH Scholarships in Integrated Drylands Management for Developing Country Students

 We receive a pre-tax monthly income of 345,000 if we split the average yearly wage by twelve.
-We take 40% of total, or $138,000, which approximately equals to predicted average tax payments from October, and add the average Japanese rent of 55,533 and daily costs of 91,560 to get a fair estimate of the average monthly cost of living.
+We take 40% of the total, or $138,000, which is approximately equal to the predicted average tax payments from October and add the average Japanese rent of 55,533 and daily costs of 91,560 to get a fair estimate of the average monthly cost of living.
 That works out to a total of 285,093 yen per month as the average cost of living in Japan.
 This leaves us with 59,907 from our pay, indicating that you may live comfortably in Japan.
 Additionally, you may be able to save money.

-Key Tips to Reduce Overall Living Cost in Japan
+✅Key Tips to Reduce Overall Living Costs in Japan

 Overall, the cost of living in Japan is moderate but not cheap, particularly for students from countries with low exchange rates.
 Here are some helpful hints for lowering your total cost of living in Japan: